“Aaaugh, I’m Injured!”

 1. Increased stimulus applied

-No graded exposure after time off or a previous injury
+No graded exposure after time off or a previous injury = you jumped right back in at the same workloads you did after a 2-week break off or being sick.

 2. Suppressed recovery